AnaelleOhayon/Botzi/README.md

-# botzi
+# Botzi
-Botzi is project to make the connection between NGO and volunteers in the world
+A platform of bots that integrates between NGO's and Volunteers